Jbleezy/BO2-Reimagined/README.md

 * Can no longer be picked up after being destroyed
 * Added weapon name on HUD to all buildables
 * Increased move speed while holding from 100% to 110% (except Zombie Shield)
+* Can no longer melee while holding (except Zombie Shield)
 * Changed crafting hint string from "Building..." to "Crafting..."

 ### Zombie Shield